-Each Series (as defined herein) of Certificates issued under the Programme will be constituted by (i) an amended and restated master declaration of trust dated 4 April 2018 (the "Master Declaration of Trust") entered into between the Trustee, QIB and Deutsche Trustee Company Limited as delegate of the Trustee (in such capacity, the "Delegate") and (ii) a supplemental declaration of trust (the "Supplemental Declaration of Trust") in relation to the relevant tranche (each tranche of Certificates being a "Tranche").
-Certificates of each Tranche confer on the holders of the Certificates from time to time (the "Certificateholders") the right to receive certain payments (as more particularly described herein) arising from the assets of a trust declared by the Trustee in relation to the relevant Tranche (the "Trust") over: (i) the Mudaraba Portfolio: and (ii) the Wakala Portfolio. each term as defined herein.
+Each Series (as defined herein) of Certificates issued under the Programme will be constituted by (i) an amended and restated master declaration of trust dated 27 May 2019 (the "Master Declaration of Trust") entered into between the Trustee, QIB and Deutsche Trustee Company Limited as delegate of the Trustee (in such capacity, the "Delegate") and (ii) a supplemental declaration of trust (the "Supplemental Declaration of Trust") in relation to the relevant tranche (each tranche of Certificates being a "Tranche").
+Certificates form time to time (the "Certificateholders") the right to receive certain payments (as more particularly described herein) arising from the assets of a trust declared by the Trustee in relation to the relevant Tranche (the "Trust") over: (i) the Mudaraba Portfolio; and (ii) the Wakala Portfolio, each term as defined herein.

-This Base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank of Ireland") as competent authority under Directive 2003 /71/EC (as amended) (the "Prospectus Directive").
-The Central Bank of Ireland only approves this Base Prospectus as meeting the requirements imposed under Irish and European Union (EU) law pursuant to the Prospectus Directive.
-Application has been made to the Irish Stock Exchange plc (the "Irish Stock Exchange") for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the official list (the "Official List") and trading on its regulated market (the "Main Securities Market").
-Such approval relates only to the Certificates which are to be admitted to trading on the Main Securities Market or any other regulated markets for the purposes of Directive 2014/65/EU (each such regulated market being a "MiFID Regulated Market") or which are to be offered to the public in any member state of the European Economic Area (each a "Member State") in circumstances that require the publication of a prospectus.
-References in this Base Prospectus to Certificates being listed (and all related references) shall mean that such Certificates have been admitted to listing on the Official List and admitted to trading on the Main Securities Market or, as the case may be, another MiFID Regulated Market.
+This Base Prospectus has been approved by the Central Bank of Ireland (the "Central Bank of Ireland") as competent authority under Directive 2003/71/EC (as amended or superseded) (the "Prospectus Directive").
+The Central Bank of Ireland only approves this Base Prospectus as meeting the requirements imposed under Irish and European Union (EU) law pursuant to the Prospectus Directive".
+Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the official List") and trading on the regulated market.
+Such approval relates only to the Certificates which are to be admitted to trading on the regulated Market of Euronext Dublin or any other regulated market being a "MiFID Regulated Market") or which are to be offered to the public in any member state of the European Economic Area (each a "Member State") in circumstances that require the publication of a prospectus.
+References in this Base Prospectus to Certificates have been admitted to listing on the Official List and admitted to trading on the regulated market to trading on the regulated market to trading on the regulated market to trading on the regulated market to trading on the regulated market.

 The Programme permits Certificates to be issued on the basis that they may not be admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system or to be admitted to listing, trading and/or quotation by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed between the Trustee, QIB and the relevant Dealer.
-Notice of the aggregate face amount of Certificates and any other terms and conditions not contained herein which are applicable to each Tranche will be set out in a final terms document (the "applicable Final Terms") which, with respect to Certificates to be listed on the Irish Stock Exchange, will be delivered to the Central Bank of Ireland and the Irish Stock Exchange on or around the date of issue of such Tranche.
-The Trustee and QIB may agree with any Dealer that Certificates may be issued with terms and conditions not contemplated by the Terms and Conditions of the Certificates herein, in which event a supplemental Base Prospectus, if appropriate, will be made available which will describe the effect of the agreement reached in relation to such Certificates.
+Notice of the aggregate face amount of Certificates and any other terms and conditions not contained herein which are applicable to each Tranche will be set out in a final terms document (the "applicable Final Terms") which, with respect to Certificates to be listed on Euronext Dublin's regulated market, will be delivered to the Central Bank of Ireland and Euronext Dublin on or around the date of issue of such Tranche.
+The Trustee and QIB may agree with any Dealer that Certificates may be issued with terms and conditions not contemplated by the Terms and Conditions of the Certificates. (the "Conditions") herein, in which event a supplemental Base Prospectus, if appropriate, will be made available which will describe the effect of the agreement reached in relation to such Certificates.